EmergentSoftware/SQL-Server-Development-Assessment/README.md

 Stored procedures and functions should include at a minimum a header comment with a brief overview of the batches functionality and author information.

+You can skip including the Author, Created On & Modifed On details when you use source control.
+(You should be using source control!)

 ```sql
 /**********************************************************************************************************************
 ** Author:      Your Name